 For this class, female dogs while in season will not be allowed in class.

 You will need to make a reservation for a spot in class.
 At least 24-hour notice is required to cancel and reschedule your reservation; otherwise the class fee will be forfeited.
+The rescheduled class will be the next available class unless you request a different date.
 Class fees will not be refunded, but can be applied to another rescheduled class reservation.
 Not being able to give 24 hour notice is a risk that the student is taking when they sign up for a class.

 Drop-in for $45.
 No pre-payment required but you will need to make a reservation - see link below.
 Confirmation that a spot is available, suggestions about what to bring with you, as well as video links to watch before coming to class will be e-mailed back to you when your reservation form is received.
 Please do not just show up or you will miss out on a lot of helpful information.